West Melbourne

 The educational profile of West Melbourne exceeds national averages, with above-average qualification levels and academic performance metrics

-West Melbourne's residents aged 15+ have a higher educational attainment than national averages.
-62.6% hold university qualifications compared to Australia's 30.4% and Victoria's 33.4%.
-Bachelor degrees are most common at 37.9%, followed by postgraduate qualifications (21.0%) and graduate diplomas (3.7%).
-Vocational pathways account for 17.2%, with advanced diplomas at 9.2% and certificates at 8.0%.
+Educational attainment in West Melbourne is notably higher than broader benchmarks.
+Among residents aged 15+, 62.6% hold university qualifications, compared to 30.4% nationally and 33.4% statewide in Victoria.
+Bachelor degrees are the most common at 37.9%, followed by postgraduate qualifications (21.0%) and graduate diplomas (3.7%).
+Vocational pathways account for 17.2% of qualifications, with advanced diplomas at 9.2% and certificates at 8.0%.

-Educational participation is high, with 35.7% currently enrolled in formal education.
+Educational participation is high, with 35.7% of residents currently enrolled in formal education.
 This includes 18.1% in tertiary education, 3.4% in primary education, and 3.1% pursuing secondary education.

 Frequently Asked Questions - Education